arjenvrielink/talks/PITCHME.md

 +++

-FOR _plantation businesses_, WHO NEED TO  _reduce risk_, the _Forest Change Bulletin_ IS A _monitoring and evaluation tool_ THAT _provides alerts about tree cover changes_.
+FOR _plantation businesses_, WHO NEED TO  _reduce risk_, the _Forest Change Bulletin_ IS A _monitoring and evaluation tool_ THAT _enables them to control illegal deforestation_.
 UNLIKE _Global Forest Watch_, THE PRODUCT _is timely and accurate_.

 ---?image=assets/agri_1.jpg